fit-ctu-discord/honza-botner/README.md

 Shows basic info about the bot, mainly a link to this repository and a link to the issue tracker.

+#### `::fun`

+Provides some basic commands for entertainment.
+Currently only `::fun choose` is available.
+This command picks one of the provided options.

 #### Mods' commands

 Besides already shown commands, mods can use a few more commands that help to moderate the server.